Big Cat Rescue has been featured in the press favorably more than 1,000 times.

 Big Cat Rescue is more than just a place that provides permanent care for big cats.
 It is a movement; a change in the tide of human perceptions and is the combined effort of more than 79,000 supporters.
 If you are one of them, you are a Big Cat Rescuer and the following is the great work YOU did!
 If you haven’t helped yet, you can do so now at the top right of the screen or here: http://bigcatrescue.org/donate

-A: While we would much prefer that people focus their thoughts on saving these magnificent animals than on who would win if a lion and tiger fight, the power of these two largest cats seems to raise this question in people's minds.
+ANSWER: While we would much prefer that people focus their thoughts on saving these magnificent animals than on who would win if a lion and tiger fight, the power of these two largest cats seems to raise this question in people's minds.
 While it would depend on the size, age and aggressiveness of the specific animals involved, generally tigers have a significant advantage.
-On average tigers are larger, but more importantly they are more capable
+On average tigers are larger, but more importantly they are more capable of fighting standing on their hind legs.
+Some people have argued that the Read More

 Skip the Bobcat